jpegleg/k3s-dragon-eggs/README.md

 option available that mimics the AWS EKS modules, which can be useful for constructing individual developer test replicas when EKS is used in production.

-Microk8s is easier to add control plane nodes to the cluster, but both microk8s and k3s are easy relative to most implementations that are any good.
+Microk8s is easier to add control plane nodes to the cluster.
+The sqlite storage in k3s limits it to a single control plane node, although it is possible to use a remote storage and link multiple k3s control plane nodes to it, that is a bit more steps to accomplish.
+Microk8s can add control plane nodes as easily as worker nodes.
+Both microk8s and k3s are easy to add worker nodes.

 More "demo" type implementations like Kind and Minikube are not very good at doing real network things, so I avoid them in general.
 Microk8s and k3s can run on small systems and still can do